abetusk/scratch/experiments/mystic-symbolic/README.md

 * web: needs question (or if it's random) under title
 * should probably have a message to say that the deck isn't ready for the download button
-* web: add info and credits
+* web: add footer with links

 #### references